sancarn/vba-articles/_posts/2023-09-18-issues-with-vba.md

-# Issues with VBA
+---
+layout: post
+title:  "Issues with VBA"
+published: true
+---

-This article is TBC, currently it's just a dump of all issues.
+This post is still under development but here's a dump of all issues.
+Hopefully I'll get around to finishing it some day 👀

 ## Issues with the language